 - Company closing

 Important Questions to Ask Yourself Before Delivering Bad News

-The most important question you can ask yourself to figure out the best course when delivering bad news is how would you like to hear about bad news?
-This change in perspective will guide you to a more compassionate end or at least help you see the situation in a different context.
+The most important question you can ask yourself before delivering bad news is, how would you like to hear about it?
+This change in perspective will guide you to a more compassionate end, or at least help you see the situation in a different context.